nexios-labs/sift-validator/docs/quickstart.md

 4. **Include validation in your data access layer**: Validate data before processing or storing it

-5. **Leverage type hints**: Sift's type hints help your IDE provide better code completion and type checking
+5. **Leverage type hints**: Voltar 's type hints help your IDE provide better code completion and type checking

 ## Next Steps

-Now that you understand the basics of Sift, you can:
+Now that you understand the basics of Voltar , you can:

 - Learn about [Basic Validation](../guides/basic-validation.md) in depth
 - Explore [Advanced Validation](../guides/advanced-validation.md) techniques